Rashidun Caliphate: Treatment of conquered peoples

-The non-Muslim monotheists—Jews, Zoroastrians, and Christians—in conquered lands were called dhimmis (the protected people).
-Those who accepted Islam were treated in a similar manner to other Muslims and were given equivalent rights in legal matters.
-Non-Muslims were given legal rights according to their faiths' law except where it conflicted with Islamic law.

-Dhimmis were allowed to "practice their religion, and to enjoy a measure of communal autonomy" and were guaranteed their personal safety and security of property, but only in return for paying tax and acknowledging Muslim rule.
-Dhimmis were also required to pay the jizya.
+The conquered people of the caliphate (the vast majority of the population) were non-Muslim.
+Those who were monotheists – Jews, Zoroastrians, and Christians – in conquered lands were called dhimmis (the protected people).
+Dhimmis were allowed to "practice their religion, and to enjoy a measure of communal autonomy" and were guaranteed their personal safety and security of property, but only in return for paying tax (jizya) and acknowledging Muslim rule.

-The Rashidun caliphs had placed special emphasis on relatively fair and just treatment of the dhimmis, which were also provided 'protection' by the Caliphate and were not expected to fight.
-Sometimes, particularly when there were not enough qualified Muslims, dhimmis were given important positions in the government.
+The Rashidun caliphs had placed special emphasis on relatively fair and just treatment of the dhimmis which were also provided "protection" by the Caliphate and were not expected to fight as Muslims were.
+Sometimes, particularly when there were not enough qualified Muslims, dhimmis were allowed to hold important positions in the government.